OlgaKogiou/workflows/README.md

-# Instructions for running Workflows with Pegasus in LC Corona with Flux:
+# Instructions for running Workflows with Pegasus in Corona with Flux:

 Step 1: Install Condor